plangrid/ReactiveLists/Guides/Getting Started.md

 #### `*CellViewModel`

-This is type you make that conforms to either `CollectionViewCellViewModel` or `TableViewCellViewModel`.
-This is the type that describes the data that is used to configure a given cell in your `UITableView` or `UICollectionView`.
+This either `CollectionViewCellViewModel` protocol or `TableViewCellViewModel` protocol.
+You create types that conform to these protocols, which are used to configure a given cell in your `UITableView` or `UICollectionView`.

 #### `*ViewModel`